|St. Mary's on a bright morning, 2013||

 |Monument of 1624||Grosvenor arms on the gates to St. Mary's|

 The church is open every day.
 The ruins of the old church are about 100 yards to the north east of the new church, across the extensive lawns.

 Alfred Ernest Ind.
 V.C.

 A gentleman who signed himself only as Jim, sent me a note about a Victoria Cross holder buried at Ecclestone.
 Alfred Ernest Ind, the son of George Ind, was born on 16 September 1872 in Tetbury, Gloucestershire and died on 29 November 1916 at Eccleston.
 He enlisted in the Royal Horse Artillery on 19 February 1901, where he was a Shoeing Smith and later Sergeant Farrier.
 He went to the Boer War where he won the Victoria Cross.
 The medal was presented to him, at an investiture at Buckingham Palace, by His Majesty King Edward VII on the 26th November 1902.
 Later he became a member of the 'Chestnut Troop': the distinguished artillery battery.

 On 20th December 1901 near Tafelkop, Orange River Colony, South Africa, Shoeing Smith Ind stuck to his pom-pom gun under very heavy fire when the whole of the remainder of the team had been shot down, and continued to fire into the advancing enemy until the last possible moment.
 A captain who was mortally wounded on this occasion, requested that Shoeing Smith Ind's gallant conduct on this and every other action since he joined the pom-pom service be brought to notice.

-I am grateful to Peter Pierce of Tetbury for informing me that details of Alfred Ind's VC are on the following site, which includes a photograph of his grave.
+Peter Pierce of Tetbury kindly sent me details of Alfred Ind's VC on a site that has now closed.
+However, there is a Wikipedia article on all holders of the VC which includes him with a photograph..
 It appears that Alfred Ind worked on the Duke of Westminster's estate.